Chloe McCormack

 About me

-In 2023 I completed a certificate in Psychosexual Therapy with Contemporary Institute of Clinical Sexology, and I am a qualified relationship counsellor, having completed a Certificate in Couples Counselling with Relationship Scotland that included a 100 hours of couples work.
-I incorporate psychodynamic, systemic and emotion focused theories to work with individuals, couples and other relationship configurations.
+Since graduating from University of Brighton in 2019 with a Post Graduate Diploma in Counselling and Psychotherapy, I have completed further training in various modalities.
+I am a qualified relationship counsellor, having completed a post graduate Certificate in Couples Counselling with Relationship Scotland that included 100 hours of couples work.
+I incorporate psychodynamic, systemic, and emotion-focused theories to work with individuals, couples and other relationship configurations.

-In 2024 I undertook a certificate in trauma therapy with the Link Centre where I learnt to work with trauma in a triphasic model.
-As a result I am trained in trauma processing methods such as Narrative Exposure Therapy and Imaginal Exposure, which can help reduce common symptoms of PTSD such as intrusive memories.
+Then in 2024, I undertook a certificate in trauma therapy with the Link Centre, where I learnt to work with trauma in a triphasic model.
+As a result, I am trained in trauma processing methods such as Narrative Exposure Therapy and Imaginal Exposure, which can help reduce common symptoms of PTSD such as intrusive memories.
+Initially, in trauma therapy, we would work on developing stabilisation and self regulation, a process that can be lengthy, and when we have created an internal safe space, we would use various techniques to process your trauma.

 Mental Health Experience

-Currently I work part time as a counsellor at Terrence Higgins Trust, working with individuals living with HIV.
-As an LGBTQIA affirmative counsellor with an arts background I have lots of experience of working with trans, non binary and gender diverse clients and alternative relationship models.
-As a member of the LGBT+ community I appreciate the political and societal stresses LGBTQIA individuals can experience living in a heteronormative society.
+For the past five years I have worked as a counsellor at the Terrence Higgins Trust, working with individuals living with HIV.
+As an LGBTQIA affirmative counsellor with an arts background, I have lots of experience working with trans, non-binary and gender diverse clients and alternative relationship models.
+As a member of the LGBT+ community, I appreciate the political and societal stresses LGBTQIA individuals can experience living in a heteronormative society.

-Previously I have worked with clients in recovery from substance misuse and alcoholism and have a contemporary understanding of the concepts around drug and alcohol misuse.
-I have experience of working with chemsex and and we can examine what you think the source of your substance or alcohol misuse is in a completely confidential and non judgmental space.
+Previously, I have worked with clients in recovery from substance misuse and alcoholism and have a contemporary understanding of the concepts around drug and alcohol misuse.
+I have experience working with chemsex, and we can examine what you think the source of your substance or alcohol misuse is in a completely confidential and non-judgmental space.

 My mental health experience includes working with clients with a clinical diagnosis, and I endeavour to work in a non-pathologising way; I work with the individual and not the diagnosis.